VISITS INTO THE REAL REALITY Writing 4

 "I teach the youngsters here the intricacies of weaving," he said.

 I took a close look.
-The young people each worked on a frame which was approximately three square feet.
+The young people worked each on a frame which was approximately three square feet.
 It had vertical strings, each an inch apart.
 All kind of 'tools' lay around them.
 The setting reminded me vaguely of how weaving is done on earth.
 On the wall hung bundles of what looked like wool just clipped from the sheep.

 I asked where it came from, animals?